syl20bnr/spacemacs/README.md

    ```sh
    emacs --insecure
    ```

-   Or you may need to set the `dotspacemacs-elpa-https` to `nil` in dotfiles and restart Emacs.
+   Or you can set the `dotspacemacs-elpa-https` to `nil` in your dotfile to remove the need to start Emacs with `--insecure` argument.
 You may wish to clear out your `.emacs.d/elpa` directory before doing this, so that any corrupted packages you may have downloaded will be reinstalled.

 4. Restart Emacs to complete the installation.